Science, Visual Arts, and Core Competencies: Changes over time - The Story of Trees

 We had a great time asking YES/NO questions and trying to figure out where the “mystery” class was from.
 We learned to ask questions, make inferences, and draw conclusions.
 We also continued to develop importance competencies such as communication and working with others.
 Ask your child about where our “mystery” class was from and how we figured out their location.

 NOTE: We know that through a variety of activities provided at school, students are constantly learning new things.
-When artifacts are loaded into portfolios without adequate documentation, we make the assumption that parents will understand the learning taking place.
+When artifacts are loaded into portfolios without adequate documentation, we make the assumption that parents will understand the learning embedded in the activity.
 Without context, this can be challenging.
-This artifact demonstrates the concept of grouping this type of documentation, "Celebrations of Learning" into a single bucket so as to simply the portfolio.
+This artifact demonstrates the concept of grouping this type of documentation, "Celebrations of Learning" into a single "bucket" or activity so as to both simplify the portfolio and provide parents the necessary information to understand not only what is being shared, but why.
 By clicking on an artifact above, notice the attached documentation that allows parents to make sense of what has been posted.

 Final Report on Student Learning